rachelhs/face-on-site/README.md

 ## About
-Website for Looking for the Cloud project, build using Gatsby and based from the Gatsby starter, Absurd.
+Website for Face / On, build using Gatsby and based from the Gatsby starter, Absurd.

 ## Installation
 Clone this git repo and then install the dependencies: